haghard/mongo-query-streams/README.md

 ```

-Here's a basic example how to use processes:
+Here's a basic example how to use processes for simple query:

 ```scala
   import mongo.dsl._